vkleer/CI_PP2_RepelARaccoon/README.md

 ## Acknowledgements
 I would like to thank:
 - My mentor Mo Shami for providing me with advice and guidance for this project
+- My partner Lauren Baker for helping me with testing and finding multiple bugs